iomete/iom-docs/docs/guides/sync/export-as-a-csv-file.md

 Secondly, exporting a large amount of data can cause the browser (SQL Editor) to crash.
 To prevent this from happening and provide a better user experience, IOMETE automatically adds a LIMIT clause to SQL statements if none is specified by the user.
 This ensures that only a reasonable amount of data is returned and displayed in the SQL Editor UI.
 :::

-## Writing query or table results as a CSV file using SQL
+## Exporting a query result as a CSV to an S3 bucket.

 As we spoke, exporting a large table or query result to CSV using the SQL editor is not feasible.
 Luckily there is a reliable way for it.
 Exporting the query/table result directly to an S3 bucket.
-This is the most flexible way to export data as a CSV file.
+This is the most flexible and robust way to export data as a CSV file.
 You can export any table or query result as a CSV file.

 :::tip
 By exporting the data directly to an S3 bucket, you can bypass the limitations of the SQL Editor UI and export much larger datasets.